syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ---
 # Working with Conditional Formatting

 Conditional formatting allows the contents of a cell to be dynamically formatted.
-This can be defined and applied in XlsIO through [IConditionalFormats](IConditionalFormat interface# "") interface.
+This can be defined and applied in XlsIO through  **IConditionalFormat** interface.

 ## Create a Conditional Format